Best Beer Glasses In 2022

 There’s not much to unpack from the Libbey Can Shaped Beer Glass.
 Its build is unique, and as the name states, it’s can-shaped and doesn’t have much in the way of advanced features.
 The biggest problem is the lack of a handle or stem to handle your beer, which might be a dealbreaker.
 When you’re a few beers in, the lack of a handle won’t make holding the glass any easier.

 Beyond that, Libbey produces the glasses in the U.S.; they can hold almost 16 ounces of beer.
 They are great for pale ales, märzens, and even lagers.
 It comes in different packs from one to six.
 It’s often advisable you get more than one because once you’re drinking from this glass, your mate will want one too.
 The beer glass is crystal clear and suitable for everyday use.
-If you are also a fan of cocktails, you may also like some of the best hurricane glasses from our list, so check them out.

 Easy to clean